wellcometrust/grants_tagger/README.md

 for a model (currently only mesh-cnn) and a given label.
 It saves the explanations into an html to visualise them.

+Note that global explanations take time to compute so passing a txt with 100 examples take a bit less than 1 hour.
+Take care to ask for explanations for a label that is predicted in the txt examples provided otherwise explanations might be less useful

 ```
 Usage: grants_tagger explain [OPTIONS] TEXTS_PATH LABEL APPROACH MODEL_PATH
                              LABEL_BINARIZER_PATH EXPLANATIONS_PATH